oercompbiomed/CBM101/B_Python_and_friends/README.md

 ### Open science

-One topic that we will also cover in this module is a short overview of code repositories.
-You probably already used one to retrieve all the course materials.
+One topic that we will also cover in this module is a short overview of code development and sharing code via repositories.
+You probably already used Github to retrieve all the course materials.
 In the bigger picture, sharing analysis code and software is a key element in reproducible research.

 ### Module materials